OWASP/www-project-application-security-verification-standard/index.md

 If identifiers are used without including the `v<version>` element then they should be assumed to refer to the latest Application Security Verification Standard content.
 Obviously as the standard grows and changes this becomes problematic, which is why writers or developers should include the version element.

 ASVS requirement lists are made available in [CSV, JSON, and other formats](https://github.com/OWASP/ASVS) which may be useful for reference or programmatic use.

-## OWASP ASVS 4.0.1 Released!

-Get the new version of the ASVS (4.0.1) from the [Downloads](https://github.com/OWASP/ASVS#latest-released-version) page.

 ## Related Projects